animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 **Question:** What happens to me, having not broken any laws, for simply existing, due to the auto insurance system?

-**Answer:** For simply existing, my mom and I get evicted, I get arrested, or my un-drivable car that I fully own gets repossessed.
+**Answer:** For simply existing, my mom and I get evicted, I get arrested, or my un-drivable car that I fully own gets repossessed, as their fee for providing auto insurance.

 #